Emmy9969/Forest-Fire-Risk-Analysis-2007/README.md

 - Highlight the fire(s) with the largest burned area to understand extreme events.

 - Analyze the average temperature and relative humidity by region to examine environmental conditions linked to fire occurrence.

+# Data Sources

+- The analysis is based on the Forest Fires Dataset, which contains historical records of forest fire occurrences.
+The dataset includes the following variables:

+- Spatial Coordinates (X, Y): Location of the fire in a grid-based mapping system.

+- Temporal Information: Month and day of fire occurrence.

+- Meteorological Conditions: Temperature (°C), Relative Humidity (%), Wind speed (km/h), and Rainfall (mm).

+- Fire Danger Indices: FFMC (Fine Fuel Moisture Code), DMC (Duff Moisture Code), DC (Drought Code), and ISI (Initial Spread Index).

+- Fire Impact: Burned area (in hectares).

+# Methodology

+# Research Questions

+- What are the details of the top two fires with the largest area burned?

+- What is the frequency of fires in each month?

+- What is the total area burned by fires in each month?

+- find the Month with the highest average fire area?

+- Identify the region with the highest frequency of fires?

+- Identify the fires with largest area burned?

+- Find the average temperature and relative humidity for fires that occurred in the regions?